 ASL will also implement drug-free awareness programs for employees and students.
-Upon joining the ASL community students and employees will be given information to ensure that employees and students are aware that:
+Such programs will annually ensure that employees and students are aware that:

-- Alcohol and other drug abuse at the workplace and in the educational setting is dangerous because it leads to physical impairment, loss of judgment, safety violations and the risk of injury, poor health, or even death. - Alcohol and other drug abuse can also significantly lower performance on the job and in the classroom, thus impacting on ASL and its mission as well as seriously affecting the student's educational and career goals.
+Alcohol and other drug abuse at the workplace and in the educational setting is dangerous because it leads to physical impairment, loss of judgment, safety violations and the risk of injury, poor health, or even death.

+Alcohol and other drug abuse can also significantly lower performance on the job and in the classroom, thus impacting on ASL and its mission as well as seriously affecting the student's educational and career goals.